johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-03-28-debugging-aspnet-core-in-vs-or-code.md

 ---
-title: "Debugging ASP.Net Core in VS or Code"
+title: 'Debugging ASP.Net Core in VS or Code'
 authors: johnnyreilly
 tags: [VS Code, ASP.Net Core, Visual Studio]
 hide_table_of_contents: false
 ---

 I've been using Visual Studio for a long time.
 Very good it is too.
 However, it is heavyweight; it does far more than I need.
 What I really want when I'm working is a fast snappy editor, with intellisense and debugging.
 What I've basically described is [VS Code](https://code.visualstudio.com/).
 It rocks and has long become my go-to editor for TypeScript.

 Since I'm a big C# fan as well I was delighted that editing C# was also possible in Code.
 What I want now is to be able to debug ASP.Net Core in Visual Studio OR VS Code.
 Can it be done?
 Let's see....

 I fire up Visual Studio and `File -&gt; New Project` (yes it's a verb now).
 Select .NET Core and then ASP.Net Core Web Application.
 OK.
 We'll go for a Web Application.
 Let's not bother with authentication.
 OK.
 Wait a couple of seconds and Visual Studio serves up a new project.
 Hit F5 and we're debugging in Visual Studio.